 5- Enjoy the peace

-Over 4,800 pilgrims arrived in Santiago in November last year, just under 2,000 in December and only 1,200 in January 2015 in comparison to nearly 55,000 in August 2015.
-While you will still encounter a few fellow pilgrims on the way, the winter Camino experience is more about your own personal journey and less about socialising.
+7,651 pilgrims arrived in Santiago in November 2018, 2,553 in December and only 1,737 in January 2019 in comparison to over 60,000 in August which is the busiest month on the Camino trails.
+While you will still encounter a few fellow pilgrims on the way, a winter Camino experience is more about your own personal journey and less about socialising.

 6- Start early

 Walking in winter you will have shorter walking days so make sure you start early, as soon as sun rises if possible, to make the most of the daylight.
 In Galicia you should still have about 10 hours of daylight in November for instance.

 7- Taste Santiago

 November is time for the tapas festival in Santiago, as well as the city’s best loved film festival Cineuropa lasting for the whole month.
 If you are travelling in December and early January join the festive atmosphere and stay a couple of extra nights in Santiago to explore this fantastic city, enjoy its cosy cafes and comforting cuisine.
 Kick back with a hot chocolate with churros to treat yourself after your trek.
 If you can, stay in the magnificent 5* Parador dos Reis Catolicos, which was built over 500 years ago as a pilgrim hospital.